GabrielFRails/apt-backup/README.md

-# script_bash
+# A brief history

-This repository was made to keep GabrielFRails personal backup scripts.
-Since he accidentally destroyed his SSD and all installed O.Ss, he felt the need to create some scripts to easily reinstall his repositories, this is a beginning and all contributions are welcome.
+This repository was made to keep my personal backup scripts.
+Since he accidentally destroyed his SSD and all installed O.S's, i felt the need to create some scripts to easily reinstall my stuff (basic env for development), this is a beginning and all contributions are welcome.

 ## Executing the script

 Open the terminal in the cloned repository folder and execute these commands:

 ```
-$ chmod +x backup.sh
-$ ./backup.sh
+% make backup.sh
 ```